'Tip Of The Iceberg' — 1 In 16 Women Reports First Sexual Experience As Rape

 About 6.5% women — an estimated 3.3 million nationwide — said that their first sexual experience was rape.

-The average age of most victims was about 15 years when they were assaulted.
-The average age of their partner, or the assailant, was 27, notes Hawks.
-This suggests a "major power discrepancy" and possibly, a difference in physical size as well, she says.
+The average age of most victims was about 15 when they were assaulted.
+The average age of their partner, or the assailant, was 27, Hawks notes.
+This suggests a "major power discrepancy" and, possibly, a difference in physical size as well, she says.

-While some of the women said they experienced physical threats during the encounter, a little over half (56%) of them said they were verbally pressured into having sex and 16% said that their partner threatened to end the relationship if they didn't have sex.
+More than 26% said they were physically threatened during the encounter, 46% said they were physically held down.
+Over half (56%) of them said they were verbally pressured into having sex, and 16% said that their partner threatened to end the relationship if they didn't have sex.
+These forms of coercion were not mutually exclusive.

-"The definition of rape is any sexual encounter that's unwanted or nonconsensual," notes Hawks.
+"The definition of rape is any sexual encounter that's unwanted or nonconsensual," Hawks says.
 "And when a [woman or girl] is coerced into having sex that she doesn't want to have, that is still considered a rape."

 "These emotional experiences and pressures are incredibly problematic," she says.

+This study highlights the sexual trauma resulting from coerced sex, says Dr. Alison Huang, an associate professor of medicine at the University of California San Francisco, who co-authored the commentary with Gibson.
+She says in some ways, women who are verbally coerced "feel more shamed, isolated and traumatized, because of the extent to which their experiences are not endorsed by others, or regarded sympathetically by others."

+Sexual violence, say Hawks, is really about "a power imbalance between women and men."

-The new study finds that women who experienced rape as the first sexual experience were more likely to have a range of health problems, including unwanted first pregnancies, or abortions, endometriosis, pelvic inflammatory disease and poor overall health.
+The new study finds that women who experienced rape as their first sexual experience were more likely to have a range of health problems, including unwanted first pregnancies, abortions, endometriosis, pelvic inflammatory disease and poor overall health.

-"One of the strongest and most persistent associations was among women who reported painful gynecologic or painful pelvic conditions," notes Hawks.
+"One of the strongest and most persistent associations was among women who reported painful gynecologic or painful pelvic conditions," Hawks says.

-One survey question also asked the women if they had difficulty completing tasks due to a physical or mental health condition, and women who had been raped were more likely to answer yes, compared to women who had sex voluntarily the first time.
+One survey question also asked the women if they had difficulty completing tasks because of a physical or mental health condition, and women who had been raped were more likely to answer yes compared with women who had sex voluntarily the first time.

-"I do believe that this is an issue that urgently needs to be addressed," adds Hawk.
+"I do believe that this is an issue that urgently needs to be addressed," Hawk adds.
 "Because every week, thousands of women are experiencing rape as their first sexual experience."

-Health problems associated with prior sexual trauma isn't on "the radar of clinicians," adds Huang.
+Health problems associated with prior sexual trauma aren't on "the radar of clinicians," Huang adds.
 The findings suggest that clinicians should be screening women for sexual violence and asking them about their first sexual experience, she says.

-"It's important to understand that these are extremely personal and sensitive questions and that they need to be asked in an extremely sensitive ways," says Hawks.
+"It's important to understand that these are extremely personal and sensitive questions and that they need to be asked in an extremely sensitive way," Hawks says.

 And clinicians need to be trained to understand how sexual trauma might manifest into physical conditions, she adds.
 "We should really become better practitioners of trauma-informed care, which is a practice of incorporating exposure to prior trauma experienced by the patient into the treatment plan."